 My point is this – a good general-purpose camera should have a good balance of sensor resolution and low-light capabilities.
 So, extremely high resolution is bad, because image processing algorithms won’t be able to cope with that much noise today.
 And at the same time, you are not getting much out of a low-light sensor if it has too little resolution.

 Finally, what is the benefit of a high resolution sensor?
 The true benefit of a high resolution sensor when compared to a low-resolution / low-light sensor, is that you have the option to down-size/down-sample your images in post-processing.
 Why would you want to do that?
 To reduce the amount of noise, of course.
 With a high resolution sensor, you have the option to shoot really big images and you can down-sample their size in low-light situations to reduce the amount of noise.
-With a low-resolution low-light camera, you can shoot good quality images right out of the camera, but you can never effectively increase its resolution.
+With a low-resolution low-light camera, you can shoot good quality images right out of the camera, but you can never do a great job of increasing its resolution (as that article demonstrates, the best you can do is make minor improvements).
 You would be surprised how little of a difference you will see when taking an image from the D3 at ISO 3200 and comparing it to an image from the D3x at ISO 3200, down-sampled to 12 MP.
 Now I am not here to say that D3x and D3 have the same high ISO noise, because it depends on how you look at it.
 At 100% pixel size view, the Nikon D3 is obviously going to look better.
 But when both are viewed at 12 MP, meaning the D3x image down-sampled to 12 MP to match the D3 image, then the images will look similar in terms of noise.
 Don’t believe me?
 Head on to DxOMark, put D3 and D3x side by side, then look at the SNR chart under “Measurements” in “Print” size: